 We understand this is a frustrating time for anyone who has incomplete work but it’s important to know that all residential building work valued over $20,000 is required to be covered by home indemnity insurance (HII).

 HII provides protection to owners against financial loss if a builder cannot complete residential building work or meet a valid claim for faulty or unsatisfactory building work because of death, disappearance or insolvency.

 The insurance is required to be taken out by the builder in the name of the home owner before they demand any payments or commence work.

-If you are worried about your builder’s ability to complete your building project you should raise these concerns with the Building Commission by phoning 1300 489 099 or email email@example.com.
+If you are worried about your builder’s ability to complete your building project you should raise these concerns with Building and Energy by phoning 1300 489 099 or email email@example.com.

 Home owners affected by a building contractor insolvency should be covered by a policy of home indemnity insurance and contacting the insurer is the first step.
 Details of who you need to contact will be on your Certificate of Insurance.